shalb/cdev-examples/aws/eks-model/README.md

       name: "WizardCoder-15B-V1.0"
 ```

-And then just apply changes by running `cdev apply`.

 ### Enabling Chat-UI

-To enable Chat-UI, you need just to set `chart.chat.enable:true`.
-You will get a service that could be port-forwarded and used from browser.
-If you need to expose chat to external users, just to add `ingress` configuration, like in that sample:
+To enable Chat-UI, simply set `chart.chat.enable:true`.
+You will get a service that can be port-forwarded and used from the browser.
+If you need to expose the chat to external users, add ingress configuration, as shown in the sample:

 ```yaml
     chat: